 The College President is authorized to recommend part-time and full-time personnel to the Board for employment.
-Personnel may report for duty prior to, but employment is subject to Board approval.
-Until such time as personnel employment is approved by the Board, any such person may be summarily dismissed from employment with or without cause and said person shall have no rights established by virtue of reporting for duty prior to Board approval.
-After Board approval, employees other than those on continuing contracts are still considered "At Will" employees.
+Personnel may report for duty prior to Board approval, but employment is subject to Board approval.
+Until such time as personnel employment is approved by the Board, any person may be summarily dismissed from employment with or without cause and shall have no rights established by virtue of reporting for duty prior to Board approval.
+After Board approval, employees other than those on continuing contracts or offered an annual contract are "At Will" employees.